clojuredocs/guides/articles/ecosystem/core_typed/limitations.md

 Positive information infers just fine, like `(filter number? coll)`.
 The above idiom is useful when you are filtering something like a `(Seqable (U nil x))` and there is no predicate to test for `x`, so you can only test if something isn't `nil`.

-## Looping macros

-Looping macros like `for`, `dotimes`, and `doseq` are currently not supported, but are high priority for new features.